Limited Edition LP SOLD OUT

 On Sundowner, Eddie’s third solo album and first for his longtime fans at Bloodshot, he unapologetically wears the love of the good times on its greasy flannel sleeve.

-At the heart of Sundowner is a back of the hand dismissal of the fussy genre lines between hard rock and hard country, all done with a sly nod to the bartender that the next round’s on him.
 The broad mix of source material shows that, in the right hands, C&W cats like Dave Dudley (the snarling “Cowboy Boots”) and Johnny Cash (“What Do I Care”) can obviously nestle up comfortably next to punk rock snots like the Dwarves (“Everybody’s Girl”), or that Rig Rock legend Del Reeves (“Girl On the Billboard”) and Touch & Go Records cult faves the Lee Harvey Oswald Band (“Jesus Never Lived On Mars”) share a surprising commonality.

 Eddie takes‘em all wherever they come from, strips ‘em down and builds ‘em back up around meat-and-potatoes arrangements, some devil-horn throwing elan and a warmly ragged voice befitting his Southwestern roots.
 And who better to take on Dean Martin’s self-styled lounge lizard paean “Party Dolls and Wine”?
 No one we can think of.
 Sundowner also has songs by a couple of friends that Eddie has recorded with over the years: Willie Nelson (the after hours croon “Always On My Mind”) and Steve Earle (the chiming “If You Fall in Love”), ‘cuz, as he says, it was “fun to put a little ‘Spaghetti’ on them.”